erikw/restic-automatic-backup-scheduler/README.md

 ## Setup macOS LaunchAgent
 <img height="64" width="64" src="https://unpkg.com/simple-icons@v6/icons/apple.svg" />

-☝ **Note** The macOS setup here will assume an installation to `/usr/local`, as [custom](https://docs.brew.sh/FAQ#why-does-homebrew-say-sudo-is-bad) with Homebrew installations.
+☝ **Note** The macOS setup here will assume a Homebrew installation to the [recommended default location](https://docs.brew.sh/FAQ#why-should-i-install-homebrew-in-the-default-location).
+This is [`$HOMEBREW_PREFIX` (`brew --prefix`)](https://docs.brew.sh/Formula-Cookbook#variables-for-directory-locations) , which is `/usr/local` on Intel Macs and `/opt/homebrew` on [Apple Silicon](https://docs.brew.sh/FAQ#why-is-the-default-installation-prefix-opthomebrew-on-apple-silicon).

 [Launchd](https://www.launchd.info/) is the modern built-in service scheduler in macOS.
 It has support for running services as root (Daemon) or as a normal user (Agent).
-Here we set up an LauchAgent to be run as your normal user for starting regular backups.
+Here we set up a LaunchAgent to be run as your normal user for starting regular backups.

 **TL;DR setup**
 1. [Create](#1-create-backblaze-b2-account-bucket-and-keys) B2 bucket + credentials